When you’re a big bank, you have big responsibilities. The biggest of which is to do the right thing. It’s something we’ve always been good at.

 At Bendigo Bank, we pride ourselves on our commitment to conduct business ethically and to the highest possible standard.

-In line with this commitment, Bendigo Bank complies with a range of codes of practices including the Banking Code of Practice, the Code of Operation for the Department of Human Services and the Department of Veterans' Affairs, and the ePayments Code.
+In line with this commitment, Bendigo Bank complies with a range of codes of practices including the Banking Code of Practice, the Code of Operation for the Department of Human Services and the Department of Veterans' Affairs, Family Law Guidelines and the ePayments Code.

 Bendigo Bank has adopted the Banking Code of Practice.